Skip to main content

 Note: This tutorial uses the ESP32-S3-Zero as a reference example, and all hardware code is based on its pinout.
 Before you start, we recommend checking the pinout of your development board to ensure the pin configuration is correct.

-Configuring the Development Environment
+Setting Up the Development Environment

-1. Installing and Configuring Arduino IDE
+1. Installing and Configuring the Arduino IDE

-2. Other Tips
+2. Additional Tips

 1. The ESP32-C6-Zero supports direct model selection in the Arduino IDE.
-Select "Waveshare ESP32-C6-Zero".
+Choose "Waveshare ESP32-C6-Zero".

 Select ESP32-C6-Zero in Arduino IDE